Letter from the Executive Director

 - We offered training at our annual conference, in our office, and in the community to more over 600 family members, 80 youth and 200 community members.
 Our annual conference was attended by family members from 17 different school districts in the area and 65% of those that attended had never attended a conference before.

 - Our Guided Transition Program began its second year.
-Family members & youth were provided training on the Transition Planning process and the new Graduation programs, Person Centered thinking, as well as Social Security & Work incentives.
-Tours took place in the summer of 2016 and we are looking at other ways to provide this service to families/individuals because of the low turnout for tours.
-Interest and participation in training activities has taken off.
+148 Family members & 45 youth were provided training on the Transition Planning process and the new Graduation programs, Person Centered thinking, Social Security & Work incentives, Alternatives to Guardianship, Retirement & Social Security, as well as planning for College.
+Three tours took place in the Fall of 2016.

 - We also have provided many social opportunities to almost 300 family members (i.e. Houston Livestock Show & Rodeo Little Rustlers participation, Astros games, family parties, etc.) which also allow families to network with one another and create their own circles of support for themselves and their children.